zenUnicorn/Ethereum-for-Python/README.md

 - Connecting to the Blockchain
 - Using Infura
 - Using Moralis
--
-- Interacting with Smart contracts
+- Interacting with Smart contracts (Writing and reading)
 - Creating account